rust-lang/book/second-edition/nostarch/chapter16.md

 We did it!
 We counted from 0 to 10, which may not seem very impressive, but we learned a lot about `Mutex<T>` and thread safety along the way!
-The structure that we've built in this example could be used to do more complicated operations than just incrementing a counter.
+The structure that we’ve built in this example could be used to do more complicated operations than just incrementing a counter.
 Calculations that can be divided up into independent parts could be split across threads in this way, and we can use a `Mutex<T>` to allow each thread to update the final result with its part.